AdamChan-ML/AdamChan-ML/README.md

 - 👋 Hi, I’m Adam Chan Ming Li
 - 👀 I’m interested in data analytics and also data science
 - 🌱 I’m currently learning programming
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on any projects
 - 📫 How to reach me ...

 <!---